 Bidri in India is essentially the formation of brass alloy comprising of zinc, copper, lead, tin and traces of iron.
-This ancient craft, which originated as the older art of inlaying gold and silver on steel and copper, was practiced in Persia and Arabia.
 The usage of lustrous metals gives the created items of Bidri work a sheen that is predominantly the distinctiveness of this particular art form.
-This craft is practiced in India hugely and the creations are well appreciated world wide for the stunning beauty of the items made from Bidri.
+This craft is practiced in India hugely and the creations are well appreciated worldwide for the stunning beauty of the items made from Bidri.
 While the artisans create silver designs on a metal ware, sometimes white silver is used to adorn the designs on black metal that give the items a proper ethnicity of the Bidri culture.
-This craft is not only deals with metals but exclusive designs are made on cloth to accelerate this craft a pace further.
+This craft not only deals with metals but exclusive designs are made on cloth to accelerate this craft a pace further.
 The embroiderers attempted to create embroidery with the same effect of Bidri by creating silver embroidery on black cloth.
 The stitches and the elements needed for this embroidery work are same as Zardozi.

 There are various types of Bidri craft that varies from one another.
 All of the types have their own charm authentically.
 They are:

 The crafts of Bidri have various specimens like textiles, utensils, showpieces and so on.
 The Bidri patterns are embroidered into fabrics and ornaments like necklaces and earrings.
 Lamp shades, wall plates, wine decanter, hookah are some common specimen in Bidriwares.